dngvbngc/eyes4numbers/README.md

 #### Description: Built with HTML, CSS and Javascript, this project is a simple number-finding game to kill time and relax.

 ### How to run the game:
+To download the necessary packages, run `pip install -r -requirements.txt` (Windows) or `pip3 install -r -requirements.txt` (Linux) in your terminal.
 Run the command `flask run` in this directory and open the link that appears on any web browser.

 ### How to play the game: